jonathanatuscpsu/DM-python/index.md

 # Data Mining in Python
 This set of learning materials for undergraduate and graduate data mining class is bulit and currently maintained by Zhaohu(Jonathan) Fan.
-Many materials are from [Dr. Yan Yu]’s class notes(https://business.uc.edu/faculty-and-research/departments/obais/faculty/yan-yu.html).
+Many materials are from [Dr. Yan Yu](https://business.uc.edu/faculty-and-research/departments/obais/faculty/yan-yu.html)’s class notes.
 Thanks for the contribution from previous Ph.D. students.

 ## Lecture and Lab Notes